Knickerbocker Trust Company: History

 The bank was chartered in 1884 by Frederick G. Eldridge, a friend and classmate of financier J.P.
 Morgan.
 As a trust company, its main business was serving as trustee for individuals, corporations and estates.
 Eldridge was the founding president serving until his death in 1889.
-Eldridge was succeeded John P. Townsend, who served as president for five years until he resigned to become president of the Bowery Savings Bank.
+Eldridge was succeeded by John P. Townsend, who served as president for five years until he resigned to become president of the Bowery Savings Bank.
 After Townsend's resignation, Robert Maclay was unanimously chosen to be the new president, with Charles Tracy Barney as vice president.
 When Maclay retired in 1897, Barney was elected president.

 Panic of 1907

 In 1907, its funds were being used by then-president Charles T. Barney in a plan to drive up the cost of copper by cornering the market.
 This gamble came undone due to the dumping of millions of dollars in copper into the market to stop a hostile takeover in an unrelated organization.
 Barney requested a meeting with J.P.
 Morgan to discuss financial assistance for the bank, but was rejected.
-The board of Knickerbocker Trust asked Barney to resign after he admitted involvement in the Morse speculations.
+The board of Knickerbocker Trust asked Barney to resign after he admitted involvement in the F. Augustus Heinze and Charles W. Morse speculations.

 That afternoon, the National Bank of Commerce announced it would no longer clear checks for the Knickerbocker, triggering a run of depositors demanding their funds back that forced the Knickerbocker to suspend operations.
 George L. Rives, Henry C. Ide and Ernst Thalmann were named receivers.
 The failure of the Knickerbocker was the impetus for the Panic of 1907, and exacerbated an ongoing decline in the stock market that saw the Dow Jones Industrial Average lose 48% of its value from January 1906 to November 1907.
 The banking crisis is also seen as the final event that led Congress to form the Federal Reserve System in 1913.

 A. Foster Higgins of Greenwich, Connecticut, served as successor president of Knickerbocker (Barney shot himself on November 14, 1907).
 Higgins was 77 years old and quite garrulous.
 Foster made public statements, including one following the death of Barney, that greatly embarrassed the Rehabilitation Committee under F.G.
 Bourne and William A. Tucker that was trying to get the trust company on its feet again.
 Nevertheless, the company reopened some weeks after its forced closing and paid off all depositors in full with interest.

 In March 1908, Charles H. Keep became president of the Knickerbocker Trust.
 He had previously served as Assistant Secretary of the Treasury from 1903 to 1907 under Secretary L. M. Shaw during President Theodore Roosevelt's administration followed by his appointment as New York State Superintendent of Banks.
 He served in that role for less than a year until he was appointed to the New York Public Service Commission, from which he resigned in 1908 to become president of the Knickerbocker.